TREE PLANTING IN THE FALL IS BEST

 Q. Should I remove top growth when transplanting?

 A. When transplanting any plant, the root system is typically damaged.
 This is to be expected, so a method to encourage your plant to fight back and remain strong is reducing the ratio of top growth versus root loss.
 However, beware of removing top growth in trees!
-It is important to understand that the woody part of the tree—the branches and twigs—are where a large majority of the tree’s food is stored.
+It is important to understand that the woody part of the tree—the branches and twigs—is where a large majority of the tree’s food is stored.
 Yes, the root system is equally as important but the top growth is vital to a tree’s food reserves.
-Root growth requires energy; the plant pulls energy from its food reserves where a majority is located in the above ground portion.
-Often trees will mysteriously loose some or all of their leaves consequently after transplanting.
-The gardener assumes the tree has died, when in actuality it has dropped its leaves to focus its energy on rebuilding its root system.
-Generally trees will not ‘leaf-out’ until the following spring, only then do they begin to look alive and well.
-Don’t be quick to abandon your tree, it might have outsmarted you and is preparing itself for a successful spring!
+Root growth requires energy; the plant pulls energy from its food reserves where a majority is located in the above-ground portion.
+Often trees will mysteriously lose some or all of their leaves consequently after transplanting.
+The gardener assumes the tree has died when in actuality it has dropped its leaves to focus its energy on rebuilding its root system.
+Generally, trees will not ‘leaf-out’ until the following spring, only then do they begin to look alive and well.
+Don’t be quick to abandon your tree, it may just be preparing itself for a successful spring!

-- The best months for fall planting range anytime between September to November.
+- The best months for fall tree planting range anytime between September to November.

 - Always check with your local utility companies to locate any underground lines prior to digging.

 - Prior to transplanting, ensure the tree’s rootball is well-watered and moist, this will keep the soil adhered to the roots.
 Dig a hole large enough so the roots are not too confined, usually this is about two times the size of the tree’s rootball.